fluffy/ietf/suit/soln-reqs/draft-nandakumar-suit-sefu-requirements.md

 firmware where that mechanism includes the ability for a local cache.

 1. The proposed solution should allow flexibility to choose the underlying transport protocol as defined by the deployment scenarios.
-The WG should define a MTI set of protocols that firmware serves need to implement and clients can choose which one to use
+The WG should define a MTI set of protocols that firmware servers need to implement and clients can choose which one to use

 1. The proposed solution must require a device to validate signatures on the manifest and firmware image(s)